rse-council/researchsoftware.org/council.md

 meetings as observing participants, ask questions and discuss issues at the end of meetings.

-To get in touch with the Council, write an email to the public mailing list at
+To get in touch with the Council, write an email to
 📧 [intl-rse-council@listserv.dfn.de](mailto:intl-rse-council@listserv.dfn.de).

 For more information, also read